Beyond Badge Scans: How Smart Sales Teams Extract Real Value from Events

 Ready to transform how your organization captures and acts on event intelligence?
 The shift from lead generation to signal detection is a sustainable competitive advantage.

-At Certain, we bring these capabilities to life through AI-powered buying signals, engagement intelligence, and personalized session recommendations—helping marketers turn every event into a growth engine.
+At Certain, capabilities bring these capabilities to life through AI-powered buying signals, engagement intelligence, and personalized session recommendations.
+Those recommendations help marketers turn every event into a growth engine.
+Learn more.